by MU Instructional Designers

 - Annotated Bibliography – A collection of research on the topic of instructional podcasts.

-- Create A Podcast (ITS Blog) – Nuts and bolts for pre-production, production, and post-production stages of creating a podcast.
+- Create A Podcast (Tech Support Knowledge Base) – Nuts and bolts for pre-production, production, and post-production stages of creating a podcast.

 Peterson, J. (2018).
 12 Rules for Life: An Antidote to Chaos.
 Random House Canada.